reiryuki/Extreme-Battery-Saver-Magisk-Module/README.md

 ## Bug Report
 - https://t.me/androidryukimodsdiscussions/2618
-- If you don't do above, it will be closed immediately.
+- If you don't do above, issues will be closed immediately.

 ## Credits and Contributors
 - t.me/androidryukimodsdiscussions